st3v3nhunt/sls/aws-sls-tester/README.md

 ### Terraform

-In order to deploy the application via Terraform:
+In order to deploy the application via Terraform (tf), tf must be installed and initialised - this must be done within the `/tf` directory.

-- Install terraform and initialise it
+With tf installed the function must exist in the correct s3 bucket e.g.
+`aws-lambda-tf`.
+Because the only npm dependency is `aws-adk` (and this is pre-installed within the node runtime) the packaged function can just be the handler file i.e.
+`handler.js`.
+This results in simply zipping up the file and copying it into the s3 bucket being sufficient.

 ## Testing